greblus/aspeqt/readme.txt

    phone with KitKat 4.4 (should work on anything from 3.1 up)
 5. No root necessary.
 6. No drivers necessary (d2xx java driver is in the package).
-7. On first run, when it will ask you to open Aspeqt's settings, if your device has DSR line wired-up you can safely say no. The DSR is default method and 19200bps is hardcoded.
-   Otherwise you'll have to play a bit of hit-and-miss game with settings window (it's too small).
-I'll fix it soon.
-8. After connecting Sio2PC-USB cable AspeQt should start automatically.
+7. After you connect the SIO2PC-USB to your Android device it'll automatically launch AspeQt.
+If you have SIO2PC-USB from Lotharek, select DSR flow control method and 19200 (won't work with faster speeds, I'm working on it).

 For the brave ones, who would like to compile or experiment with the code: